open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

   imageReference: gcr.io/google_containers/echoserver:1.10
 ```

-A resource is described either by its accesss information to a remote repository or by locally
+A resource is described either by its access information to a remote repository or by locally
 provided resources.
-For remote access the field `access` is used to describe the
+For remote access, the field `access` is used to describe the
 [access method](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/02-access-types/README.md).
 The type field is used to specify the kind of access.

-If the resource content should be taken from local resources with the field `input` is used to specify
+If the resource content should be taken from local resources, the field `input` is used to specify
 the access to local resources.
-In this case the resource content is directly put into the component
+In this case, the resource content is directly put into the component
 archive.
-Like for the `access` attribute the kind of the input source is described by the field `type`.
+Similarly to the `access` attribute, the kind of the input source is described by the field `type`.
 The input types are not part of the input specification but are provided locally by the OCM command
 line client.
-For available input types see [`ocm add resources`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_resources.md).
+For available input types, see [`ocm add resources`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_resources.md).

-For more complex scenarios the description files might use variable substitution (templating), see [Best practices](../best-practices-with-ocm#templating-the-resources)
+For more complex scenarios, the description files might use variable substitution (templating), see [Best Practices](../best-practices-with-ocm#templating-the-resources).

 Add the resources using the following command: